BYRIO/krita-webdoc-zh/reference_manual/tools/contiguous_select.rst

 ------------

 Anti-aliasing
     This toggles whether or not to give selections feathered edges.
-Some people preffer hard-jagged adges for their selections.
+Some people prefer hard-jagged edges for their selections.
 Fuzziness
     This controls whether or not the contiguous selection sees another color as a border.
 Grow/Shrink selection.